Luftwaffe and Kriegsmarine radar equipment of World War II: Würzburg

 Zeppelin.
 The name of the unit was chosen at random by pointing at a map of Germany and Würzburg was chosen.

 FuMG 62 / FuMG 39 Würzburg: 3D fire-control radar.
-Used to direct the flack optical directors and searchlights.
+Used to direct the flak optical directors and searchlights.
 Wavelength 50 cm approx. In response to jamming various models of Würzburg radar were developed to operate on various frequencies called "Islands".